 Office of Inspector General

-The Office of Inspector General is an independent oversight function within the Detroit Schools system which strives to ensure transparency, accountability, and ethical conduct among employees, contractors, and vendors doing business with the school district.
+By authority granted by the Detroit Board of Education, Policy 1270, the Office of Inspector General is established as an independent oversight entity within the Detroit Schools system which strives to ensure transparency, accountability, and ethical conduct among employees, contractors, and vendors doing business with the school district.

 What We Do